Skip to Content

 seychelles for hammerhead shark diving

 The Aldabra Atoll is also part of the Outer Islands.
-It is – next to the Vallée de Mai on Praslin – one of the two Unesco World Natural Heritage Sites in the Seychelles and is strictly protected.
+It is – next to the Vallée de Mai on Praslin – one of the two Unesco World Natural Heritage Sites in Seychelles and is strictly protected.

 When to go